jeremyadamsfisher/story-circle-ai/readme.md

 }
 ```
 - Add those scopes to the API permission list
-- Create a dot file for the backend, filling in information from Terraform and Auth0
+- Create a dot file for the backend, filling in information from Terraform, Auth0, your DNS provider and your mail server
 ```
 PGCONNSTR="qux"
 PGUSER="quuux@vantai-analysis.iam"